GRV96/repr_rw/README.md

 ```

 Script `demo_read.py` shows how to use function `read_reprs`.
 It must be
-executed after `demo_write.py` because it cannont work withoud the file made by
+executed after `demo_write.py` because it cannot work without the file made by
 that other script.

 ```